codex-academy/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

 ## Next steps

 Now that you have a database that contains the data from the CSV file we have a base to start our data model from.
 When creating a data model one needs to be sure that one removes all repetition, when changing the product name one should only need to do it in one place.
-The process of removing data repetition is called Normalization (https://en.wikipedia.org/wiki/Data_normalization).
+The process of removing data repetition is called [Normalization](https://en.wikipedia.org/wiki/Data_normalization).
 So we need to create tables for all the different entities and be sure they relate to each other correctly.
 Relationships between tables are created using fields, a primary key in one table can be stored as  foreign key table in another table to create a data model.
 Data models enables us to reflect the data storage needs of systems to store and retrieve data effectively.

 ###To populate the database: